krpacific/KRPACIFIC-HWID-Spoofer/README.md

 # krpacificspoofer
 KRPacific Spoofer is an open-source hardware ID spoofer designed to bypass game bans by modifying system identifiers.
 This spoofer was paid, now made open-source.
+KeyAuth API integration is available.

 - Supports both temporary and permanent spoofing
 - Works for Fortnite and Valorant (Both tested) - Other games most likely possible as well